- Grade Level:

 - MS Objectives: 1, 1b, 2, 2c, 3, 3a, 3b, 4, 6, 6c

-Heart Rate, Maximum Heart Rate, Target Heart Rate Zone
+- Heart Rate, Maximum Heart Rate, Target Heart Rate Zone, Healthy Parks, Healthy People, physical education, Physical Fitness, health, Public Health

 OverviewStudents will be put through a jog on a nature trail of the parkway and learn the importance of stretching and exercising in their target heart rate zone.
 The students will determine their pulse and maximum heart rate (MHR).
 The students will then determine their target heart rate (THR) zone by using their MHR and record their data.
 The students will then be put through a mild stretching exercise.
 Finally, the students will then participate in a jog along the trail to the end of the trail.

-Enduring Understanding: The most benefits in exercising are gained when training in the target heart rate zone.
+Enduring Understanding: The greatest benefits in exercising are gained when training in the target heart rate zone.

 Essential Question: How do you determine you target heart rate zone?